gvwilson/fiction/santas/index.md

 "That won't hold them for long,"
 Gran-Granna Tumbly said,
-twisting at the waist until her spine made a noise that put the grenade's to shame.
+twisting at the waist until her spine made a noise made a *crack* of its own that was only slightly quieter than the grenade's.

 "We can take 'em!" the big santa bellowed, hefting his totally intimidating ax,